IoCF Conditions of Membership

 4.1 Badge and certificate

-Members may request a period of sabbatical from full membership.
-A continuing membership fee of £50 will be charged.
-Sabbatical members will continue to receive MailChimp Newsletters and be eligible to attend IoCF events.
+Members may request a period of sabbatical from full membership if for any reason they will not be undertaking any work as a celebrant but expect to return in the future.
+Sabbatical membership may last for one year after which time the member will be expected to re-join as a full paying member or leave.
+A continuing membership fee of £50 for the year will be charged.
+Sabbatical members will continue to receive MailChimp newsletters and be eligible to attend IoCF events (either in person or via a webinar).
 Sabbatical members will not be covered by IoCF insurance, have access to the members’ area of the website or be entitled to wear the gold badge.
-Sabbatical membership will last for a maximum of two years after which time the member will be expected to re-join as a full paying member or leave.
-Ex- members wishing to return as full members will be required to submit scripts in line with the IoCF application process.
+Sabbatical members wishing to return as full members within the two-year period will automatically be accepted.
+Requests to return to full membership after this time will be treated as new joiners and, therefore, in line with the IoCF application process for established celebrants.

 6 GENERAL GUIDELINES